leilin-research/GCGRNN/README.md

+## Graph Convolutional Gated Recurrent Neural Network (GCGRNN)
-## Graph Convolutional Neural Networks with Data-driven Graph Filter (GCNN-DDGF)
+### Improved from Graph Convolutional Neural Networks with Data-driven Graph Filter (GCNN-DDGF)

 This repository includes the GCNN-DDGF work for the following challenges: